flutter-tizen/tizen_interop/README.md

   return 0;
 });

+// Callbacks, both sync and async, as long as they are called on the same thread
+// the Pointer.fromFunction() is used.
-// Callbacks that are called on the same thread, both sync and async. static bool _storageDevice(int id, int type, int state,
+static bool _storageDevice(int id, int type, int state,
     Pointer<Char> path, Pointer<Void> userData) => true;
 tizen.storage_foreach_device_supported(Pointer.fromFunction(_storageDevice, false), nullptr);